MachineCode0/alx-system_engineering-devops/0x00-shell_basics/README.md

 - A script that prints the current working directory.
 - A script that display the contents list of your current directory.
 - A script that changes to user home directory.
+- A script that lists all files in a long format.